matemagyari/principle/README.md

 ## Up to Version 0.30

 Simply put the following xml-snippet into the plugins section of your pom.xml.
-Keep in mind that you only need to define guards that you actually want to use.
-Guards are defined under the 'check' section.
+Keep in mind that you only need to define constraints that you actually want to use.
+Constraints are defined under the 'check' section.
 Similar ones (SDP, SAP, ADP, ACD) are grouped.

 ```xml
 <plugin>